fleebzz/mozzart/README.md

   resume <uid>    Resume the process referenced by <uid> when it has been manually stopped stop <uid>      Stop the process referenced by <uid>
   restart <uid>   Stop (if running) and resume <uid>
-  version         Show current Mozzart version
+  remove <uid>    Stop <uid> and remove it from list.
+Keep it in config file update          Reread config file and stop or start diff version         Show current Mozzart version

 options: